-The National Law provides for the establishment of health panels and performance and professional standards panels by National Boards where required to undertake hearings into specific health, performance or conduct matters.
+The Health Practitioner Regulation National Law, as in force in each state and territory (the National Law), provides for the establishment of health panels and performance and professional standards panels by National Boards where required to undertake hearings into specific health, performance or conduct matters.
 Such panels will consist of members chosen from a list of persons approved by National Boards.
 The relevant provisions of the National Law relating to panels are set out in Division 11 of Part 8 of the National Law.
 Relevant extracts are reproduced in this information package.